imbue-ai/untitled-ai.github.io/_posts/2020-08-06-understanding-self-supervised.md

 ### SimCLR

 SimCLR is a particularly simple self supervised algorithm.
-Two [augmentations](https://www.notion.so/Blog-Post-Understanding-the-state-of-the-art-in-self-supervised-learning-1fe76be59f184ebeaa7ec63f602ef386#519cbff8227c4638be369af6a7e91fdc) *v* and *v'* of the same image *x* are fed through the same network to produce two projections *z* and *z'*.
+Two augmentations *v* and *v'* of the same image *x* are fed through the same network to produce two projections *z* and *z'*.
 The contrastive loss aims to maximize the similarity of the two projections from the same input *x*, while minimizing the similarity to projections of other images within the same minibatch.
 The multilayer perceptron (MLP) used for projection in SimCLR uses batch norm after each linear layer.
-(See the appendix for a table that shows the notation used in each of the papers.
-In this post we use the notation from BYOL for consistency.)
+(See [the appendix](#appendix) for a table that shows the notation used in each of the papers.
+In this post we use the notation from BYOL for consistency.
+We also provide details of the applied augmentations there.)

 {% include image.html
 url="/assets/img/understanding_self_supervised/Screen_Shot_2020-07-15_at_4.39.44_PM.png"